alamgirh/Blog/_posts/2016-10-10-Markdown-tutorial.md

 ---

 Markdown is a fantastic lightweight markup language which is super easy to learn.
 I am using Markdown for
-- writing blogs in GitHub and
+ * writing blogs in GitHub and
-- writing notes in Jupyter notebook.
+ * writing notes in Jupyter notebook.

+In the following, I am presenting Markdown code for wrinting heading, table, quote, inserting image, links etc.

 ### Headings